Profiles: Jeffery D. Yergler

 This is critical background that, in many respects, informs my approach to instruction and consulting today.
 The subject matter I address typically involves both the acquisition of specialized knowledge and increased self-insight (think organizational behavior).
 From my perspective, instruction is about how students understand the information and, in many respects, the degree to which that information transforms the student personally and professionally.

 What are a few of your proudest accomplishments?

 I am exceedingly grateful for my 21 years of service in the sectarian non-profit environment.
 I have had many opportunities to travel internationally to engage in research and community building.
 I am also proud of my transition to the academy and the rich and varied opportunities it has provided me.
 Simply put, my most meaningful accomplishments are the lives of students who I have positively impacted in some way.
 Regarding research, in addition to numerous book reviews and ongoing research on leadership styles, I was delighted to contribute to the critical conversation about the psychological trauma caused by involuntary job loss and, recently, to present my research at the Commonwealth Club.

 What advice can you give current students to help them succeed in the business world or in their personal lives?

-I am extremely fortunate to be married to my wife Krista, who works in the NICU at Lucille Packard Children's Hospital at Stanford.
-We have three boys: Jason (27), Jordan (25) and Jamie (23) who live and work in the Seattle area.
+I am extremely fortunate to be married to my wife Krista, who works in the NICU at Lucille Packard Childrens Hospital at Stanford.
+We have three boys: Jason (27), Jordan (25), and Jamie (23) who live and work in the Seattle area.
 We have two black labs (both rescued): Buddy and Annie.
-Krista and I enjoy traveling locally and globally.
+Krista and I enjoy travelling locally and globally.
 We frequently travel to the West Shore at Lake Tahoe.
 Regarding my hobbies, I am a hardened and committed fly fisherman.
-I also enjoy home remodeling and building.
+I enjoy home remodeling and building.